batman-nair/dotfiles/README.md

 # Dotfiles
 The behind the scenes config files of what runs on my Linux system.

 I use Manjaro linux, a variant of Arch linux.
-I've been a long time i3 user but now I use KDE as it suits my current workflow more.
-I explain more about my DE choices later.
+I've been a long time i3 user but now I use KDE as it suits my current workflow much more nicely.

-Most of the applications used are only in i3 only.

 ## i3-gaps
 10 Workspaces: